kimruddock/pawelgrzybek.github.io/_drafts/2017-03-31-top-picks-2017-march.md

 [http://angularjs.blogspot.co.uk/2017/03/angular-400-now-available.html](http://angularjs.blogspot.co.uk/2017/03/angular-400-now-available.html)

 We didn't wait too long for the next big number bump in Angular's version.
-Version 4.0.0 just landed with massive rendering engine optimisation that can reduce total size of an app by 60%.
+Version 4.0.0 just landed with massive rendering engine optimization that can reduce total size of an app even by 60%.
 Animations package has been detached from the core to save even more on total projects size.
+I'm confused about versioning of this framework now a bit.
+Aren't you?

 - - -